We build the vehicle tracking system using GPS and GSM, based on the ATMega16 microcontroller.

-An actual-size, single-side PCB layout of the GPS and GPS based vehicle tracking circuit is shown in Fig. 5 and its component layout in Fig. 6.
+An actual-size, single-side PCB layout of the GPS and GPS-based vehicle tracking circuit is shown in Fig. 5, and its component layout is in Fig. 6.

 Assemble the components on the PCB with IC bases for ATmega16 and MAX232.
 Burn the code into the MCU and mount it on the PCB.
 Insert the SIM card with sufficient balance in the GSM module.
 Connect the circuit as shown in Fig. 2.